What kind of scam is CRITICAL ALERT FROM MICROSOFT?

 Click the "gear" icon (at the top right corner of Internet Explorer), select "Manage Add-ons".
 Look for any recently-installed suspicious browser extensions, select these entries and click "Remove".

-If you continue to have problems with removal of the "critical alert from microsoft" virus, reset your Internet Explorer settings to default.
+If you continue to have problems with removal of the critical alert from microsoft technical support scam, reset your Internet Explorer settings to default.

 Windows XP users: Click Start, click Run, in the opened window type inetcpl.cpl In the opened window click the Advanced tab, then click Reset.